openpilotkr/openpilot_bak/README.md

 0. This fork is for all people who love Comma's Openpilot.
-Thanks to emmertex, xx979xx, tk211x, xps-genesis, atom, hoya, moksatang, mamul, neokii, oricialworks, sunnyhaibin and everyone helping me or contributing for HKGs.
+Thanks to ku7, xx979xx, tk211x, xps-genesis, atom, hoya, moksatang, mamul, neokii, oricialworks, sunnyhaibin and everyone helping me or contributing for HKGs.

 1. Branches
  - OPKR: main branch, stable, not latest.
 This will be updated if test branch is done.